mwikstrom/paramodel/README.md

   IMPORTANT: Only query handler shall be allowed to take dependency on a (disclosing) entity-mapper.

+  ----
+  ALTERNATIVE:

+  Another idea is to allow PiiString to be converted to/from plain string, in which case it is considered to be exposed.

+  We could then store a dual view for all state + entities (implicitly) - perhaps by adding a setting: "expose": "pii".

+  No matter alternative, it boils down to having to declare a mapping... so this alternative should probably be scratched... better to implicitly declare a mapping.

 - TODO: Query handler shall be able to disclose PII on-the-fly too!